NinzaRJ01/DartProgrammingLanguageGuide/Readme.md

     print("Hello World");
 }
 ```
-## 1.Different DataTypes in Dart :
+## 1.Different Primitive  DataTypes in Dart :
 **Before Starting :** All datatypes in dart are at base is just an object.
-Value of each variable declared using these datatype is **null**.
+Value of each variable declared using these datatype is **null** by default.

+---
+**More Remarks** :

+1. <ins>Dart is statically typed language</ins> means you have to explicitly declare variable's datatype and it cannot be changed at runtime.
+1. **var** keyword is used to auto declare the datatype of variable but dissimilar of _var in js_
+once variable datatype set using var keyword it can't be changed.

+    Note : by default var assign the dynamic datatype to variable but it can be differ if you initialize the variable during declaration.
+    ```dart
+    var var1 ;//dynamic
+    var1 = 'a';
+    var1 = 2;//No Errors
+    var var2 = 123;//int
+    var2 = "fire";//Error: A value of type 'String' can't be assigned to a variable of type 'int'.
+    ```
+1. **dynamic** keyword which is dart object under the hood is used to dynamically typed assign datatype to variable it associated with.

+---
 - **Numbers**
     holds the numeric value.
     The num type is an inherited data type of the int and double types.